jwilloa/Arduino-based-Electrotactile-Simulation-System-for-Virtual-Sensory-Contact/readme.md

 ```

 ## [Getting Started (Software Based)](https://cseegit.essex.ac.uk/ce301_2019/ce301_willock_j/blob/master/Technical%20Documentation/Getting%20Started%20(Software).md)
-Should you want to replicate this project you will need the following software prerequisites.

 You can find the main code [here](https://cseegit.essex.ac.uk/ce301_2019/ce301_willock_j/tree/master/Main%20Python%20Code)

-The idea is the use the just the 'Import functions.py' as the main file.
-It will access gloveFunctions.py to perform certain actions such as read the glove raw data, and vector co-ordinates.
+The idea is the use the just the '**Import functions.py**' as the main file.
+It will access **gloveFunctions.py** to perform certain actions such as read the glove raw data, and vector co-ordinates.

 ## [Getting Started (Hardware Based)]()